XuGuohui/XuGuohui.github.io/markdown/Gists/Reference.md

     const Test& testConstLvalueRefInitD = testConstRvalueRefA;                  // const lvalue reference can be initialized with const rvalue reference
     ```

-- rvalue reference and const rvalue reference **cannot** be initialized with any kind of reference.
+- rvalue reference and const rvalue reference *cannot* be initialized with any kind of reference.
 All kind of references themselves are lvalue.
 That's why we need [`std::move()`](https://en.cppreference.com/w/cpp/utility/move).
-For move constructor, the argument is rvalue reference.
+For move constructor, the parameter is rvalue reference.
 To pass parameter to move constructor, the parameter need to be rvalue, or the returned value of `std::move()`.
     ```
     void notBuildableIfPassRef(Test&& test) {
     }